RedisLabs/redislabs-docs/content/rs/concepts/data-access/consistency-durability.md

 ---
 Redis Enterprise Software (RS) comes with the ability to replicate data to another slave for high availability and persist in-memory data on disk permanently for durability.
-With the new WAIT command, you can control the consistency and durability guarantees for the replicated and persisted database in RS.
+With the WAIT command, you can control the consistency and durability guarantees for the replicated and persisted database in RS.